Close Menu

 The earliest age you can sign up for Social Security retirement is 62.
 Therefore, if you are turning 65 this year, taking benefits is an option you should consider.
 But that doesn’t mean you should rush to file.

 You won’t be able to receive your full monthly benefit based on your work history until you reach full retirement age.
 If you were born in 1957, your full retirement age doesn’t start until 66 and 6 months.
 If you retire at age 65, then you will have a reduced payment for the rest of your life.
 Please also be aware that your marital status can affect your Medicare benefits.
-Find out more about how divorce can impact your Medicare benefits.
+Find out how divorce can impact your Medicare benefits.

 THREE THINGS THAT HELP WITH COSTS OF MEDICARE BENEFITS